Rohaanrz05/flyrank-ml-internship-starter-/week 02/ml_task_framing.md

 ## Project Title

-AI-Powered Smart Route Recommendation and Optimization System
+Global Market AI Investment Prediction System

 ## Chosen Lane

-Core Lane: Search & Discoverability
+Advanced Lane (Mentor-Gated): Financial Market Intelligence & Decision Support

 ---

 ## ML Task Type

-### Primary Task: Ranking
+### Primary Task: Multiclass Classification

-The objective of the system is to rank available routes between an origin and destination according to their predicted usefulness.
+The objective of the system is to classify market opportunities into one of three categories:

-Instead of making a simple yes/no decision, the system evaluates multiple route options and orders them from most suitable to least suitable.

-The ranking should consider factors such as:

-- Distance
-- Travel time
-- Traffic congestion
-- Road conditions
+- Invest
-- Historical performance
+- Monitor
-- Route reliability
+- Avoid

-The highest-ranked route becomes the primary recommendation presented to the user.
+Each prediction represents a recommended action based on observed market characteristics.

 ---

-## Target / Proxy
+## Target Variable

-A perfect target would be the actual usefulness of a route as experienced by a traveler.

-Since usefulness is difficult to measure directly, the project will use proxy targets such as:
+### Target

+AI_Investment_Decision

+### Possible Classes

-- Actual travel duration
+- Invest
-- Delay compared with expected travel time
-- Historical route reliability
+- Monitor
-- Congestion levels
+- Avoid

-These indicators help estimate the overall quality of a route.
+This target represents the recommended investment action associated with each market observation.

 ---

+## Input Features

+Examples of available features include:

+- Market Type
+- Country
+- Asset Sector
+- Trading Volume
+- Market Capitalization
+- Volatility Index
+- Liquidity Score
+- Inflation Rate
+- Interest Rate
+- Currency Strength Index
+- Market Trend
+- Economic Impact Score
+- Social Sentiment

+These variables provide information about market conditions and asset behavior.

+---

-## Success Metric
+## Success Metrics

-Several metrics may be used to evaluate the recommendation quality:

-### Primary Metric
+### Primary Metrics

-Average prediction error for travel duration (MAE or RMSE)
+- Accuracy
+- Precision
+- Recall
+- F1 Score

+These metrics evaluate how effectively the model distinguishes between investment decision categories.

 ### Secondary Metrics

-- Route ranking accuracy
-- Percentage of recommendations that match the best-performing historical route
-- Reduction in estimated travel time compared with baseline methods

-The final metric selection may depend on data availability and project scope.
+- Confusion Matrix Analysis
+- Class-Level Performance Evaluation
+- Error Distribution Analysis

 ---

 ## Action Supported by the Output

-The output supports a real-world travel decision.
+The prediction supports a real investment decision.

-After receiving route recommendations, a user may:
+After receiving a recommendation, a user may:

-- Select the recommended route
-- Compare alternative routes
-- Adjust departure timing
+- Invest in an opportunity
+- Continue monitoring market conditions
-- Avoid high-congestion paths
+- Avoid investing

-The recommendation is intended to assist decision-making rather than replace human judgment.
+The output is intended to support, not replace, human judgment.

 ---

 ## Why This Is Not Just a Fixed Rule Problem

-A simple rule-based system might always choose:
+A simple rule-based approach might suggest:

-- The shortest route
-- The route with the lowest estimated travel time

-However, transportation systems contain complex patterns that cannot always be captured through fixed rules.

-For example:
+- Invest when expected returns are high.
+- Avoid when risk is high.

+However, market behavior is influenced by multiple interacting factors, including:

-- Traffic conditions change throughout the day.
+- Economic conditions
-- Similar routes may perform differently under different circumstances.
-- Historical congestion patterns may influence future travel outcomes.

-Because many factors interact simultaneously, machine learning can help identify patterns and relationships that would be difficult to encode manually.
+- Volatility
+- Liquidity
+- Market sentiment
+- Global events
+- Sector-specific trends

+These relationships are often complex and difficult to capture through static rules.

+Machine learning can learn patterns from historical observations and adapt to interactions among multiple variables.

 ---

 ## Role of Data and Machine Learning

-Machine learning provides a way to learn from historical transportation data and improve route recommendations over time.
+Machine learning provides a systematic approach for analyzing large volumes of financial data.

-Rather than relying solely on predefined rules, the system can use observed route performance to estimate which routes are most likely to provide efficient and reliable travel experiences.
+Instead of relying solely on manually defined rules, the system can learn patterns associated with historical investment outcomes and generate data-driven recommendations.

-The model serves as a decision-support tool whose recommendations are based on data-driven insights.
+The model functions as a decision-support tool that assists users in evaluating potential opportunities.

 ---

-## Real-World Impact
+## Expected Value

-The project aims to help users make more informed travel decisions.

 Potential benefits include:

-- Reduced travel delays
-- Better route discoverability
+- Faster investment analysis
-- Improved logistics planning
+- Improved consistency in recommendations
-- More efficient transportation decisions
+- Better utilization of market data
+- Enhanced decision support

+The project focuses on assisting human decision makers rather than guaranteeing investment success.

+---

+## Risks and Responsible Use

+Users should recognize that:

+- Historical patterns may not repeat.
+- Financial markets are inherently uncertain.
+- Model predictions can be incorrect.
-Recommendations should be interpreted as guidance rather than guarantees because future conditions may differ from historical patterns.
+- Recommendations should not be interpreted as financial advice.

+Outputs should be combined with human expertise and additional analysis before making investment decisions.